 Moutabal Jnoubi by Chef Georges Zgheib

-With over 20 years of experience and numerous awards, the anticipation and excitement of a new era of culinary experience led Chef Georges to join Beirut Sur Mer.
-Sharing a special from back home, here’s his easy-to-whip-up appetizer recipe.
+With over 20 years of experience and numerous awards under his belt, Chef Georges joined Beirut Sur Mer to usher in an exciting new culinary era.
+Sharing a special dish from back home, here is his easy-to-whip-up appetizer recipe.

 Moutabal recipe